PooyaLaryan/CRUDForMySQLWithEFCore/README.md

 # CRUDForMySQLWithEFCore

 This is a simple project to demonstrate how to connect an ASP.NET EF Core project to MySQL.
-To create the database, the command add-migration "init_Migration" has been used.
+To create the database, the command add-migration "init_Migration" has been used. <Br>
 To update the tables, you should also use update-database